mcastelli5/Customer-Segmentation/README.md

 # Customer-Segmentation

 The objective of this project was to create a customer segmentation strategy to assist the e-commerce company (Ecom Co.) with better understanding their customers.
-This initiative will allow the company to unlock a wide range of cross-functional value to implement into various business lines including marketing, sales, planning, etc. With a more comprehensive understanding of Ecom's consumers, Ecom can now start to provide curated advertisements, products, promotions, sales, and feedback to consumers based on their grouping (segment).
+This initiative will allow the company to unlock a wide range of cross-functional value to implement into various business lines including marketing, sales, planning, etc. With a more comprehensive understanding of Ecom's consumers, Ecom can now start to provide targeted advertisements, products, promotions, sales, and feedback to groups of consumers based on their segment.

 ## Process Overview
 1. Data Discovery (EDA)